Who Is Billy Bush?

 Bush moved back to New York to work as a freelancer for the local show Today in New York.
-But it was a 2001 appearance on CNN that took him to the next level, when he was noticed on air and quickly hired by NBC for Access Hollywood, where he became the new East Coast correspondent.
+However, it was a 2001 appearance on CNN that took him to the next level; noticed on air, he was quickly hired by NBC for Access Hollywood and became the new East Coast correspondent.
 Also during this period, Bush was a correspondent for The Today Show, hosted a failed revival of the classic game show Let’s Make a Deal and took on the co-hosting duties for the Miss Universe pageant for three years.

 But it would be Access Hollywood that made Bush a household name, as his easy demeanor and charming smile made him a star on the celebrity interview circuit.
 Over his decade and a half with Access Hollywood, Bush interviewed every celebrity imaginable while covering all major Hollywood awards shows, such as the Golden Globes, Grammys and Academy Awards.
-He's also reported from several Olympic games in Greece, Italy and Beijing and was part of the NBC team that covered the British royal wedding of Prince William and Kate Middleton.
-Bush also stayed in touch with his radio roots with such nationally broadcast shows as The Billy Bush Show and PopCrush.
+He also reported from the Olympic games in Greece, Italy and Beijing, and was part of the NBC team that covered the British royal wedding of Prince William and Kate Middleton.
+Meanwhile, Bush stayed in touch with his radio roots with such nationally broadcast shows as The Billy Bush Show and PopCrush.

 The Today show suspended Bush indefinitely pending “further review” of his involvement in the recording.
 On October 17, 2016, NBC announced that Bush was leaving the show after reaching a settlement with the network.
 Today senior vice president Noah Oppenheim sent out a memo to show staff saying: "Billy Bush will be leaving the Today show's 9 a.m. hour, effective today.
 While he was a new member of the Today team, he was a valued colleague and longtime member of the broader NBC family.
 We wish him success as he goes forward."